Baku Museum of Miniature Books: Collection

-Other notable miniatures in this collection include a 17th-century copy of the Quran, a 13th-century book published by Peter Schöffer (successor to Johannes Gutenberg).
+Other notable miniatures in this collection include a 17th-century copy of the Quran, a 13th-century book published by Peter Schöffer (successor to Johannes Gutenberg), and an 1841 edition of the entire works of Shakespeare.

-Visitors can also see rare ancient religious books in the museum aged over 100 years.
-The most ancient book is the Koran which was published in Saudi Arabia in 1672.
+Visitors can also see rare ancient religious books in the museum, aged over 100 years.
+The most ancient book is the Qur'an which was published in Saudi Arabia in 1672.
 Furthermore, there is a miniature book which consists of the songs of the Beatles.
 New publications are regularly added to the collection in the museum.

-The museum consists of 15 sections such as "International", "Baltic countries", "Smallest", "Azerbaijani authors", "Soviet era", "Oldest", "Children's", "Pushkin", "Central Asia", etc. There are 25 glazed exhibition cases in the museum.
+The museum consists of 15 sections, including "International", "Baltic countries", "Smallest", "Azerbaijani authors", "Soviet era", "Oldest", "Children's", "Pushkin", "Central Asia", and others.
+There are 25 glass exhibition cases in the museum.

 Most of the books in the Azerbaijan section are about the country's present and former presidents.
 There are also miniature books dedicated to the life of former USA president Barack Obama and Turkish nationalist leader Mustafa Kemal Atatürk.

 This category also includes the books about the visits of heads of different states to Azerbaijan.
 As well as miniature books for children in Azerbaijani language are also exhibited in the museum.
 The museum also has a separate section on Russian literature.

-The category of Pushkin, one of the outstanding Russian poets who lived in the 19th century includes 320 books about him and his works.
-The most famous of them are Eugene Onegin (1837), The Queen of Spades, Stories of Belkin, The biography of my Lermontov, as well as very small book of poems of Pushkin dedicated to Moscow.
+The category of Pushkin, one of the most well known Russian poets who lived in the 19th century, includes 320 books about him and his works.
+The most famous of them are Eugene Onegin (1837), The Queen of Spades, Stories of Belkin, and The biography of my Lermontov, as well as a very small book of poems by Pushkin dedicated to Moscow.

+Some books in the collection were purchased, while others were donated.
+In 2016, the Princess of Thailand donated 38 books to the museum, according to Salahova.

 Sizes of the books

-The museum has several thousands of the fairy-sized books: macro-mini, miniature, micro-mini and ultra-mini micro.
+The museum has several thousands of fairy-sized books: macro-mini, miniature, micro-mini, and ultra-mini micro.

-The world's three smallest books with size of 2mm x 2mm each that can only be read with the use of a magnifying glass which were published by "Toppan Publishing House" are also exhibited in the Baku Museum of Miniature Books: The language of flowers, Birthstone, and The signs of the Zodiac.
-These books were published in 1978 in Tokyo.
+The four smallest books in the collection are all published by Toppan Publishing House in Tokyo.
+One measures 0.75 x 0.75 mm.
+The other three, titled The language of flowers, Birthstone, and The signs of the Zodiac, measure 2 x 2 mm and were published in 1978.
+These books are so small that they can only be read with the use of a magnifying glass.

-"The most miraculous thing" is the only book in the museum includes into the category containing miniature book with size of 6mm x 9mm.
-The book is published in Moscow in 1985.
-The book contains the Máxim Gorki's and Pushkin's works.
+"The most miraculous thing" is the only book in the museum that falls into the size category of 6 x 6 mm to 6 x 9 mm.
+The book was published in Moscow in 1985 and contains works by Máxim Gorki and Pushkin.
 It has been translated into 4 languages: Italian, German, French and English.